Rosalind Hicks: Biography

-Rosalind Margaret Clarissa Christie was born on 5 August 1919 in her grandmother's home, Ashfield, Torquay.
+Rosalind Margaret Clarissa Christie was born on 5 August, 1919 in her grandmother's home, Ashfield, Torquay.
 Her father, Archie Christie, was a military officer previously in the Royal Flying Corps.
 In 1914, he married aspiring writer Agatha Christie, daughter of Frederick Alvah Miller and Clarissa Miller.
 At the time of Rosalind's birth, the manuscript of The Mysterious Affair At Styles, Christie's first novel, had been sent out to John Lane and was published a year later.

 At age 7, Rosalind and her parents moved to Sunningdale, where they bought a house, naming it Styles.
 After several months, Rosalind's grandmother, Clarissa Miller, died.
 Deeply wounded, Agatha moved back into Ashfield (which had been her own childhood home), where she was visited by her husband, who confessed his affair with his secretary Nancy Neele.
 Following these traumatic events, Agatha disappeared on 3 December 1926 and registered as Neele at a hotel in Yorkshire.
 There, she was found by the police ten days later and never spoke to Rosalind about the incident.
-Her parents divorced shortly thereafter and in 1928, Archie Christie married Nancy Neele; their only child together and Rosalind's half brother Archibald was born in 1930.
+Her parents divorced shortly thereafter and in 1928, Archie Christie married Nancy Neele; their only child together, Archibald, was born in 1930.
 In the same year, Rosalind's mother remarried to Max Mallowan.

 When Rosalind was 11, her mother dedicated the novel, The Murder at the Vicarage, “To Rosalind”.
 She studied at Benenden School and finished her education in Switzerland and France.
-As an adult, she spent much of her time in the Greenway Estate, which her mother bought in 1938.
+As an adult, she spent much of her time at the Greenway Estate in south Devon, which her mother bought in 1938.

-Rosalind married Major Hubert de Burr Prichard (14 May 1907 – 16 August 1944), son of Colonel Hubert Prichard, in 1940 at Ruthin, Denbighshire, Wales.
+Rosalind married Major Hubert de Burr Prichard (14 May 1907 - 16 August 1944), son of Colonel Hubert Prichard, in 1940 at Ruthin, Denbighshire, Wales.
 Their only child, Mathew Prichard, was born in 1943.
 A year later, Rosalind's husband died in the Battle of Normandy.
-She remarried in 1949, to lawyer Anthony Arthur Hicks (26 September 1916 — 15 April 2005) at Kensington, London, England.
+She remarried in 1949, to lawyer Anthony Arthur Hicks (26 September 1916 - 15 April 2005) at Kensington, London, England.
 They lived in the Greenway Estate until Rosalind's death on 28 October 2004, in Torbay, aged 85.
-She was survived by her son and husband, who died six months later.